-In each game if an item is placed precariously such as a pyramid box not placed square or a flag only placed in the rim of the holder in firework flag, as long as the final rider crosses the line before it falls, that is fine and she/he does not need to go back and correct.
+In each game if an item is placed precariously such as a Pyramid box not placed square or a flag only placed in the rim of the holder in firework flag, as long as the final rider crosses the line before it falls, that is fine and she/he does not need to go back and correct.
 The only exception to this rule is with pole games.
-In any pole race all poles must stay standing and poles that have fallen must be put back up irrespective of whether the rider has crossed the line or not.
+Equipment not moved in the race/not affected by wind should remain standing irrespective of whether the rider has crossed the line or not.
+I.e poles, bins, cones etc.